swlaschin/fsadvent2016book/2016-12-05-Rachel_Reese/index.md

-# Using type providers to post slack messages. #
+# Using type providers to post slack messages #

 *All text and code copyright (c) 2016 by Rachel Reese.
 Used with permission.*